-During the year ended 31 December 2018, the Company paid \$11,500 in cash as a reclamation security deposit with respect to the application to the government of British Columbia for a mining
+During the year ended 31 December 2018, the Company paid \$11,500 in cash as a reclamation security deposit with respect to the application to the government of British Columbia for a mining permit.
+The reclamation security deposit was written off in during the year ended 31 December 2019 as the property option agreement was terminated.

-Notes to the Interim Financial Statements For the three months ended 31 March 2020 and 2019 (Unaudited)
+Notes to the Consolidated Interim Financial Statements For the nine months ended 30 September 2020 and 2019 (Unaudited)